 The Borough currently has no outstanding bond issues; therefore, the Borough has no bond rating at this time.
-The Borough does have several loans that have a term of five (5) years or longer.
+The Borough finished paying on the one loan with a term of five (5) years or longer in 2016 and currently has not such loans outstanding.